cucxabong/actions/README.md

-# How to adding/modifying actions
+# How to add/modify actions
-## Update 'config.yml' to add new upstream repo or update commit hash
+## Update 'config.yml' to add new upstream repo or update new commit hash

 The `config.yml` file contains the mapping of upstream actions repositories and their corresponding commit hashes that we track.
 To add a new repository or update an existing one: